Truck art in South Asia: History and origin

-The concept of decorating transportation and vehicles may go back to Indus valley civilization era, where people used different items for decorations on transportation.

 The concept of South Asian truck art itself generally goes back to the 1920s during British rule in Colonial India, in which trucks were imported into the country.
 Locals began to decorate the trucks that arrived in colonial India using "kaleidoscopic age-old folk art" from the region.
 The tradition of truck art became "a tradition for generations of truck artists" in the Indian subcontinent.

-The phrase Horn OK Please is often seen on trucks using the South Asian truck art form, which dates to the World War II era when the abbreviation "OK" referred to the fact that the trucks were running on kerosene, a flammable fuel.
+The phrase Horn OK Please is often seen on trucks using the South Asian truck art form.
+During the World War II era, the abbreviation "OK" referred to the fact that the trucks were running on kerosene, a flammable fuel.
+The "OK" might be a reference to this.

 The term "jingle truck" is military slang that was coined by American troops serving in Afghanistan, although it may also date back to the British colonial period.
 The term came to be because of the jingling sound that the trucks make due to the chains and pendants hanging from the bumpers of the vehicles.